-The following section discusses key findings observed during data analysis.
-The section will first discuss cross-cutting findings that straddled demographics and locations.
+This section first discusses cross-cutting findings that straddled demographics and locations.
 These will be organised along the nodes identified for information ecosystems according to the InterNews framework.
 The section will then proceed to discuss specific findings that concern differences among genders and locations.
 Throughout, the section will make use of visualisations in graph and table form, but will also mention more advanced regression analysis.
-Summary tables for all data mentioned including regression tables can be found in Annex F. The section will be followed by a discussion and analysis of selected aspects of these findings that are considered pertinent to work on access to information with and more widely displaced youth.
-This section will offer interpretation of key aspects of the data discussed, and draw out implications.
-These, in turn, will feed into the final section offering recommendations.
+Summary tables for all data mentioned, including regression tables can be found in the Annexes.
+The section will be followed by a discussion and analysis of selected aspects of these findings that are considered pertinent to work on access to information with and more widely displaced youth.
+This section will offer interpretation of key aspects of the data, and discuss implications, followed by a summary of main recommendations.